openbmc/docs/CONTRIBUTING.md

 After signing a CLA, send it to openbmc@lists.ozlabs.org.

-_One time setup_: Login to the WebUI with your GitHub credentials and verify on your account Settings that your SSH keys were imported:
+_One time setup_: Login to the WebUI with your GitHub credentials and verify on your Account Settings that your SSH keys were imported:

   https://gerrit.openbmc-project.xyz/#/settings/